 This weekend there was a Travel and Tourism fair organized in Bangalore.
-The major travel agents, tour operators, ITDC (India tourism Development Corporation) and state tourism development corporations were the major participants.
-Is it changing face of India?
+The major travel agents, tour operators, ITDC (India Tourism Development Corporation) and state tourism development corporations were the major participants.
+Is it changing the face of India?

 Changing face of India

 It was really encouraging to see the government officials taking pride in what they are doing.
 Promoting tourism and destinations in their states like any business house would do.
 They spoke passionately about how the destinations in their respective states were good and how the facilities were improving.
 I had the chance of speaking to a director of ITDC for good 45 minutes or so.
 After introducing myself, I asked him what the opportunities are for a person like me in the travel industry if I want to enter it.
 He took the time to understand my profile and then came up with options.

 And when I shared with him few options that I had in mind, he explained them to me very meticulously, explaining what would be good and what may not be very viable.
 He shared his contact details and said feel free to talk whenever you are ready with your plans.
 While discussing India as a tourism destination, he said, you will see that within next ten years the face of India is going to change.
 And it will be the most preferred destination.

 And while we were discussing the culture change that we require in attending to the tourists and developing a tourism friendly atmosphere and attitude, something on the lines of Goa, this guy looked at me and said, “Anuradha, for me you are the changing face of India”.
 “A few years back I would not have thought of a lady, walking up to me, already working in a booming industry and trying to step into a sunrise industry and being a part of the change there.”
 He said it in 10-15 sentences, with a few more adjectives.
 And believe me, no one has ever described my existence so beautifully.

 Theme – Jammu & Kashmir